MaxwellCoriell/FindYourBuddy/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

 A lost pet utility where users can post about lost and found pets in their area.
-Currently, only the Greater Nashville Area will be available available.
+Currently, only the Greater Nashville Area will be available.

 ## Table of Contents